Schreckgespenst/TheHomeNetwork/README.md

 # TheHomeNetwork

-1. Put the image on a sd card
+1. Flash the SD card with the image of your preferred OS.
-2. configure ssh
+2. Configure SSH
-3. ssh into your raspi
+3. Use PuTTY to SSH into your raspi
 4. Check for updates

        sudo apt-get update

        sudo apt-get upgrade

-5. Get Network Manager
+5. [Optional] Get Network Manager

        sudo apt-get install network-manager